-Several years ago, Chapman's father was diagnosed with Lewy body dementia, the second most common form of degenerative dementia after Alzheimer's.
+Several years ago, Chapman’s father was diagnosed with Lewy body dementia, the second most common form of degenerative dementia after Alzheimer’s.
 As he and his family set out on the difficult path of understanding the disease and doing what they could to help his father, Chapman was introduced to the Alzheimer’s Association at a local fundraiser.
 After learning about how the organization strives to end Alzheimer’s and other dementia while helping affected families like his own, he found himself wanting to get more involved.

 In July 2021, he joined the board of the Alzheimer’s Association’s Minnesota-North Dakota Chapter and also serves with his wife Eva as co-chair of the chapter’s 2022 fundraising gala.
 Like Buchert, during his first few months in the role, he’s worked to help the organization in any way he can, whether through his personal resources or those of RBC Wealth Management.
 One of his focuses has been increasing RBC’s presence and involvement at local fundraisers, including at the annual Twin Cities Walk to End Alzheimer’s in September, where RBC Wealth Management raised $15,000 out of a nearly $1 million fundraising total.

 Wally Chapman, second from right, at a recent Alzheimer’s Association fundraising event with RBC Wealth Management colleagues.